-This factsheet explains the approach taken by the Ombudsman’s staff when carrying out interviews with elected members who are subject to investigation under the Code of Conduct complaints procedure.
+This factsheet explains the approach taken by our staff when carrying out interviews with elected members who are subject to investigation under the Code of Conduct complaints procedure.

 Interviews will generally be conducted face-to-face, although in exceptional circumstances you may be asked to provide written answers to a series of written questions.